 Morph on Treasure Planet.
 Seems like a cute, little blob reminiscent of Ditto, right?
 Not only is he capable of transforming into any given person or object (still remains the same size when in normal form), but can utter very snarky phrases like a parrot, and, when against Ax-Crazy Scroop, is able to put up a decent fight for several minutes.
 Badass Adorable, indeed.

 Margo, Edith, and Agnes from Despicable Me.
-Three absolutely adorable and adopted girls who are also intelligent and ACTS tough as hell.
-Gru, the minions, and Lucy also apply, but for Lucy in a Adorkable way.
+Three absolutely adorable and adopted girls who are also intelligent and ACT tough as hell.
+Gru, the minions, and Lucy also apply, but for Lucy it's more in a Adorkable way.

 Uni-Kitty from The LEGO Movie is, as her name implies, a half-kitten, half-unicorn.
 She's pink and has a very sweet personality.
 If provoked far enough, however, she is capable of effortlessly defeating micromanagers unarmed, the only character to demonstrate this trait.